ABSOLUTELY NO EQSLS

-TO ALL DX stations--If you need or desire a QSL card, please send an envelope with your card in the envelope, otherwise the process will not happen.
+TO ALL DX stations--If you need or desire a QSL card, please send an envelope (SAE) with your card in the envelope, otherwise the process will not happen.
 Just so you understand, I ask that you send your card in an evenlope simply because postal service people in the U.S. as well as many other countries wind up mangling the cards, or rubber stamping the cards in all the wrong places.

 Requests from stations outside the U.S., please send a self-addressed envelope with two green stamps to cover the postage.
 If I receive a QSL card without a self-addressed, return envelope, you will not get the QSL you desire.
-I have MANY QSL card requests from some Asian and European countries without return envelopes or proper currency to handle return postage!
+I have MANY QSL card requests from Asian and European countries without return envelopes or proper currency to handle return postage!

 HAM RADIO life began for me with very few $$ and lots of energy.
 It all started with a Knight Kit Space Spanner, super-regen recvr., with me listening to foreign broadcast stations with their booming signals coming from around the world.
 And in 1956 I discovered a neighbor who happened to be a HAM, AND I BECAME INSTANTLY HOOKED ON THE HOBBY.
 A lot has happened since 1956 when I started with a 6AQ5 Sandwich Box XMTR- (from Popular Electronics) and a borrowed S-38 receiver.